-We build production-grade desktop applications — productivity tools, internal enterprise apps, developer tools, and native desktop experiences.
-Not browser wrappers that feel slow and break on OS updates.
-Code signing, auto-update, and distribution handled from day one.
+We build custom desktop application development — productivity tools, internal enterprise apps, developer tools, and native desktop applications.
+Not a browser wrapped in a window.
+Code signing, auto-update, and OS integration handled from day one.

 Updates01